rlaphoenix/Slipstream/README.md

 # Call for designers

 This project is looking for a Logo, Icon, and Banner artwork.
 If you have some free time and would like to contribute one (or all :O) to this project, please do!
-Not begging for a billion dollar design, just something that's unique and shows off the project well.
+Not begging for a billion-dollar design, just something unique that shows off the project well.

 <p>&nbsp;</p><p>&nbsp;</p>